-This temple is perhaps the most famous in Onomichi, and can't be missed on a trip to Onomichi.
+Senkoji Temple is perhaps the most famous in Onomichi, and can't be missed on a trip to this seaside town.
 It's been perched in the same place on top of a mountain since the year 806.
 The temple grounds offer a peaceful environment for visitors to pray, buy fortunes, and admire the view.

 I don't mind the walk up the mountain if the weather's good, however if its a hot or rainy day I prefer to take the ropeway up to the top.
 There are some great things to see on this walk, depending on which route you take, so I do recommend at least walking one way if you're able.

 Feel free to wander off the main path onto the smaller more narrow paths.
 This whole area is off limits to cars as they simply wouldn't fit on the tiny pathways!
 You can find some extremely old houses, small parks, schools, cafes, sleepy cats... it all just depends on which path you choose to wander.

 The temple and surrounding park offer great views of Onomichi, but if that's not enough for you, I recommend visiting the Senkoji Park Observatory.
 It recently underwent renovations and now has a much more spacious and modern design.
 It offers wonderful views out over the ocean and surrounding islands.
 It‘s conveniently located close to the ropeway at the top of the mountain.

 Onomichi is a town filled with temples and shrines, so if that sounds appealing I also recommend visiting Saikokuji Temple and Jodoji Temple - two other main temples in the area.
 If you're a real history and temple buff, the city actually promotes a temple walk that winds for 2.5km around the city, visiting 25 temples along the way.
 You can pick up a map at the tourist information centre at Onomichi station.